musana-engineering/musana.engineering.github.io/_posts/2024-06-08-platform-engineering-on-k8s-part1.markdown

 - [Summary ](#summary)

 ## Introduction
 **A Unified Developer Experience:** Imagine a centralized platform where developers can call an api to provision and manage infrastructure, automate workflows, and build and deploy applications with ease.
 This platform would serve as a one-stop shop, eliminating the need for disparate tools and manual processes, ultimately reducing complexity and increasing productivity.
-The figure below provides a step-by-step illustration of what we will be building in this multi-part series.
+To better illustrate what we will be building throughout this multi-part series, let's take a look at the following architectural diagram

 ![main](https://github.com/musana-engineering/idp/assets/151420844/e164cc3b-c7e9-4289-a9fc-a85d41369da1)

+**Flow**:
+- 1) Developers interact with the internal developer platform through the APIs exposed by FastAPI.
+These APIs serve as the entry point for developers to trigger various actions, such as provisioning infrastructure, deploying applications, or executing workflows.
+- 2) When a developer interacts with the FastAPI endpoints, it generates an event that is consumed by Argo Events.
+- 3) Based on the events received from FastAPI (via Argo Events), Argo Workflows is triggered to orchestrate and execute the desired actions or workflows.

 ## Platform Components
 Our internal developer platform will be built to include 5 core capabilities.